smartcoop/design/content/templates/_components/c-table-of-content/02-c-table-of-content-with-content.md

 ---
-title: Table of content with content and interactive
+title: Table of contents and related content
 ---

 Here's an example with the related content and the dynamic links that scroll to the right place.